Share This :

-In a perfect world, we all show up to our children’s sporting events to encourage them lovingly.
-When they do well, we give a polite golf clap, and when they have a mishap, we smile and remember that they are only kids, learning one play at a time.
+In a perfect world, we all show up to our young athlete’s sporting events to encourage them lovingly.
+When they do well, we give a polite golf clap.
+When they have a mishap, we smile and remember that they are only kids, learning one play at a time.

-Ha!
-So the real story is … parent behavior on the sidelines runs the gamut from the disinterested dad reading the paper while his kid is batting to over-the-top mom screaming at the ref for a missed foul.
+Here’s the real story: Parent behavior on the sidelines runs the gamut from the disinterested dad reading the paper while his kid is batting to over-the-top mom screaming at the ref for a missed foul.
 I am sure many of us have stories to tell about what we’ve seen at our kids’ sporting events.
-I know I have way too many stories!
+I know I have way too many!

 So, as a sports parent, how do you deal with difficult parents?
-Here are some suggestions I have found work for me:
+Here are some suggestions that have worked for me: